Maria Volkova is the legal talent recruitment adviser at Cooley. She joined the firm in September 2019.

 The assessment centre is part of the process of gaining a place on the summer programme.
 It takes place over a half day and involves opportunities to network as well as a case study with potential interviews in the afternoon with a range of lawyers at the firm.

 Campus law fairs are a chance for students to find out information that is not necessarily available online.
 Think about what you really want to know about the firm.
+As law fairs go virtual in 2020, my advice is to make sure your video and sound set-up is ready and tested and try not to hide your camera screen - we still want to meet you!

 Be aware that being part of a small intake means that trainees are exposed to more responsibility and are likely to experience more client interaction than might be the case in a larger intake.
 You will need a can-do attitude and a willingness to get involved.